 Famous Buildings inspired by Nature.
 Michael Pawlyn - Biomimicry in architectural design.
 BGDC Webinar Archive.
 The power of the Biomimicry Design Spiral – Biomimicry Institute.
 Photo: axz700, Shutterstock By Denise DeLuca They’re everywhere, hiding deep in your ears, emerging from flower buds, mounding on heads of cauliflower, swirling in river eddies, dominating weather maps, and defining the shape of entire galaxies.

 It was really fast, pushing 170 miles per hour.
+But every time it exited a tunnel, it created a loud sonic boom that disrupted surrounding residential neighborhoods.
+So an engineering team was brought in to design a quieter, faster and more efficient train.
 Biomimicry Immersion Workshop in Costa Rica.
 What To Expect Every immersion workshop is tailored to the local ecosystem, setting up each day to be brimming with content and exploration.